-A: When you purchase a new car, the lender requires that you supply them with the insurance information because the lender requires the buyer to obtain comprehensive coverage.
+A: When you buy a new car, the lender will ask you for your insurance information.
+That's because banks and other auto loan financers require borrowers to maintain comprehensive coverage.
 So, your auto finance company is well aware who your insurance company is and vice versa.
-If an insurance carrier cancels your auto policy, they'll send you and your auto finance company both a letter stating that your policy will be terminated on a given date.
+If your carrier cancels your policy, they'll send you and your finance company a letter.
+This letter will state that your policy will be terminated on a given date.

 At this point, your auto finance company will also send you a letter.
 Their letter will note that:

-A: In the event that your car insurance policy was cancelled after you sent in a check, the insurance carrier is obligated by law to return the portion of the money that was not earned.
-It's referred to in insurance parlance as “unearned premium.”
+A: If your policy was cancelled after payment, the insurance company must return it.
+This is called “unearned premium.”
 So yes, you’d get some of your premium back, maybe even all depending on the timing of the check.

-A: Yes, you can send a letter to your insurance carrier telling your side of the story, and it may help.
+A: Yes, you can send a letter to your insurance carrier telling your side of the story.
+And it may help.
 However, the success rate of consumers who try this is low.
 The exception is if a cancellation or non-renewal occurred due to on an error in your credit rating.
-You could ask an insurance carrier to re-rate your policy if their actions were due to inaccurate or faulty credit rating information.
+You can ask the insurer to re-rate your policy if their actions were due to faulty credit rating information.

 A: It depends.
-If your renewal comes up and a driver excluded by the policy wants another shot, you as the named insured can ask your insurance company to re-rate that driver.
-If that driver comes back clean, the insurance will remove the exclusion and make the excluded driver an included driver on your auto policy.
+At renewal time you can ask your insurance company to re-rate that driver.
+If the driver comes back clean, the insurance will remove the exclusion and include the driver on your policy.

 A: Yes, they can; although it depends on the medical condition.
-There are some laws in their favor that allow them to do this if the medical condition impairs your driving ability and puts you and others on the road in danger.
-For example, if you have epilepsy, and your car insurance carrier finds out (which they probably will, one way or another) they can cancel your auto insurance policy in most states.
+They can legally cancel your policy if the condition impairs your driving ability and puts you and others in danger.
+For example, if you have epilepsy, and your insurer finds out they can cancel your auto insurance policy.

-If a driver does not practice full disclosure and lies on the insurance application, it typically ends badly for them.
-If you have any health conditions, and you get into an auto accident because of the epilepsy, which you did not tell the insurance company about, they most likely will not pay the claim and will cancel your policy.
+If a driver doesn't practice full disclosure and lies on the insurance application, it ends badly for them.
+If you have a health condition, and have an accident because of it, they most likely won't pay the claim.
+And will cancel your policy.
 With insurance companies, it's always best to be straightforward.
-If not, they will likely find out eventually, and the cost will probably be much higher then.
+If not, they'll likely find out eventually, and the cost will probably be much higher then.

 A: Although this is rare, it can happen.
-In the event that your policy is cancelled without an explanation, you can contact the insurance company and have them check your account to see why you were cancelled.
-They should be able to tell you if it was for non-payment of premium, too many claims, or they found a fabrication on your auto policy application such as a pre-existing health condition.
-In the event that they still refuse to tell you, which is also rare, you should contact your state insurance commissioner’s office and report this.
+If your policy is cancelled without an explanation, you can contact the insurance company and ask why you were cancelled.
+They should tell you if it was for non-payment, too many claims, or you lied on your policy application.
+If they still refuse to tell you, contact your state insurance commissioner’s office and report it.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.